 However, there are still some time differences and language difficulties to contend with.
 Plus, the wages can be comparatively higher in Latin America than they are in Asia, and sometimes even in Eastern Europe.
 This means software companies in the USA must weigh up the balance of cost and skill when setting up outsourcing teams.

 Mexico, with its multi-billion-dollar-a-year outsourcing industry, is the top choice for American companies to outsource their software development.
-With the average hourly rate around $20-$50, and a decent English language proficiency, it’s a good option for tech companies looking for a cheaper labor force close to home.
+The average salary of an intermediate remote worker surveyed in our 2023 Tech Salaries report is $3,981 (compared to average remote developer salary in the U.S. of $92,330).
+In addition, Mexican developers have a decent English language proficiency, which makes it a good option for tech companies looking for a financially accessible labor force closer to home.

 IT exports in Costa Rica amount to around 6% of GDP, with 20 Fortune 100 companies having outsourcing teams based there.
 The country ranks number 3 on Coursera’s index of coding and programming skills in Latin America, and with a literacy rate of 96%, the tech graduates of Costa Rica are highly sought after.